 - Facility fees (such as the cost of attending events/courses that I film)

 - Certification of exterior camera mounts for my aeroplane.

 I also invest a huge amount of time producing the videos for the YouTube channel.

 - Preparing and rigging/de-rigging the cameras

 - Responding to questions and queries

-Rest assured that I don’t factor in the cost of flying, or maintaining my aeroplane in these figures.
-I’m not a commercial pilot so cannot be paid for my flying.
+Rest assured that I don’t factor in any of the costs of flying, or maintaining my aeroplane in these figures.
+I’m not a commercial pilot so I cannot be paid for my flying.
 Any money raised is for my work making videos only.

-I will continue to make my films available for free on YouTube, but those who wish to help out are welcome to sign up and in return for a small monthly fee, they will get bonus features.
+I will continue to make my films available for free on YouTube, but those who wish to help out are welcome to sign up and in return for a small monthly fee, they will get bonus features, and exclusive access.